McAnally–Hilgemann Racing: Car No. 16 history

 Bill McAnally first fielded his flagship No. 16 car in 1997 with himself as the driver.

 In 1998, Mcanally only run the first four races before getting replaced by Gary Smith for the rest of the season.
 Smith won the team's first race at Portland Speedway.

 In 1999, McAnally was getting ready to retire from racing when a chance meeting took place with a father and son who wanted to go racing.
 That meeting resulted in Sean Woodside racing in the No. 16 Chevrolet.
 He won the first race of the season at Tucson and went on to win the series championship.

 McAnally next opened a seat for Brendan Gaughan who went on to win back-to-back titles for BMR in 2000 and 2001.

 Austin Cameron drove the No. 16 Chevrolet from 2002 until 2004.

 In 2005, Steve Portenga drove the No. 16 Chevrolet full-time.
 He scored three wins.

 In 2006, Peyton Sellers drove the No. 16 Chevrolet full-time.
 He scored one win.

 In 2007, Brian Ickler drove the No. 16 Chevrolet full-time.
 He scored three wins.

 In 2008, the team switched manufacturer for Chevrolet to Toyota and moved Moses Smith from the team's No. 18 car to the No. 16 car.
-He drove the this car until 2011.
+He drove this car until 2011.

 The No. 16 did not make any starts in 2012.
 However, it made a return in 2013 with Sergio Peña, Eric Holmes and Shane Golobic as the drivers.

 Brandon McReynolds drove the No. 16 Toyota from 2014 until 2015.

 On February 4, 2016, McAnally announced that Todd Gilliland would compete for full-time driving the No. 16 Toyota Camry.
 Gilliland clinched the Pro Series West championship.

 Gilliland returned for 2017 season and won another championship.